John Bolton says he would testify in Senate impeachment trial if subpoenaed | CBC News

 Democrats pressing to hear from Trump's ex-security adviser, others who didn't appear in House inquiry

-John Bolton, former national security adviser to Donald Trump, said Monday he is "prepared to testify" if subpoenaed by the Senate in its impeachment trial of the U.S. president.
+John Bolton, former national security adviser to Donald Trump, said Monday he is "prepared to testify" if subpoenaed by the Senate in its impeachment trial of the U.S. president, a surprise statement that bolstered Democrats in their push for new witnesses.

 Bolton, who left the White House in September, said he has weighed the issues of executive privilege and after "careful consideration and study," decided he would comply with a Senate subpoena.